Internships in English

 Internship in Editing and Publishing

 Undergraduate English majors are eligible to serve as editorial interns for Victorian Studies, a scholarly journal that publishes articles dealing with nineteenth-century British culture.
-Two people will be selected for the spring semester.
+One person will be selected for the Summer semester and two people will be selected for the Fall semester.
 Students who serve as interns will be responsible primarily for submissions to Victorian Studies: corresponding with outside readers, keeping track of the flow of manuscripts, writing rejection letters.
 Interns also gain some experience in the actual production of the journal including proof-reading, editing, and compiling some sections.
-An intern is expected to work a total of approximately 120 hours — that equals about eight hours per week in the spring semester, for instance — and is eligible for up to three hours of course credit in English L498.
+The summer intern is expected to work six hours per week and the fall intern is expected to work four hours per week; both are eligible for up to two hours of course credit in English L498.
 The intern is also eligible to apply for a modest grant from the Honors College.